Goa: Culture

-Having been a Portuguese territory for over 450 years, Goan culture is an amalgamation of both Eastern and Western styles, with the latter having a more dominant role.
-The tableau of Goa showcases religious harmony by focusing on the Deepastambha, the Cross, and Ghode Modni followed by a chariot.
+Having been a Portuguese colony for over 450 years, Goan culture is an amalgamation of both Eastern and Western styles, with the latter having a more dominant role.
+The tableau of Goa showcases religious harmony by focusing on the Deepastambha, the Christian cross, and Ghode Modni followed by a chariot.
 European royal attire of kings is as much part of Goa's cultural heritage as are regional dances performed depicting a unique blend of different religions and cultures of this State.
 Prominent local festivals are Christmas, Easter, Carnival, Diwali, Shigmo, Chavoth, Samvatsar Padvo, Dasara etc. The Goan Carnival and Christmas-new year celebrations attract many tourists.

-The Gomant Vibhushan Award, the highest civilian honour of the state of Goa, is given annually by the Government of Goa since 2010.
+The Gomant Vibhushan, the highest civilian honour of the state of Goa, is given annually by the Government of Goa since 2010.

 Dance and music

 Traditional Goan art forms are Dekhnni, Fugdi, Corridinho, Mando, Dulpod and Fado.
-Goan Catholics are fond of social gatherings and Tiatr (Teatro).
-As part of its Portuguese history, music is an integral part of Goan homes.
-It is often said that "Goans are born with music and sport".
-Western musical instruments like the piano, guitars and violins are widely used in most religious and social functions of the Catholics.

 Goan Hindus are very fond of Natak, Bhajan and Kirtan.
 Many famous Indian classical singers hail from Goa, including Mogubai Kurdikar, Kishori Amonkar, Kesarbai Kerkar, Jitendra Abhisheki and Pandit Prabhakar Karekar.

+Other famous Goan singers and musicians are Lorna Cordeiro (Nightingale of Goa), Chris Perry and Alfred Rose (Melody King of Goa).

 Theatre

-Natak, Tiatr (most popular) and Jagor are the chief forms of Goa's traditional performance arts.
+Natak, Tiatr (most popular) and Zagor are the chief forms of Goa's traditional performance arts.
 Other forms are Ranmale, Dashavatari, Kalo, Goulankala, Lalit, Kala and Rathkala.
 Stories from the Ramayana and the Mahabharata along with more modern social subjects are narrated with song and dance.

-"Jagor", the traditional folk dance-drama, is performed by the Hindu Kunbi and Christian Gauda community of Goa, to seek the Divine Grace for protection and prosperity of the crop.
-The literal meaning of Jagor is "jagran" or wakeful nights.
+Jagor, the traditional folk dance–drama, is performed by the Hindu Kunbi and Christian Gauda communities of Goa, to seek the Divine Grace for protection and prosperity of the crop.
+The literal meaning of Jagor is "jagran", or wakeful nights.
 The strong belief is that the night-long performance awakens the deities once a year and they continue to remain awake throughout the year guarding the village.

-Perni Jagor is the ancient mask dance – drama of Goa, performed by Perni families, using well crafted and painted wooden masks, depicting various animals, birds, super natural power, deities, demons, and social characters.
+Perni Jagor is the ancient mask dance–drama of Goa, performed by Perni families, using well crafted and painted wooden masks, depicting various animals, birds, supernatural power, deities, demons, and social characters.

-Gauda Jagor is an impression of social life, that displays all the existing moods and modes of human characters.
-It is predominantly based on three main characters, Gharasher, Nikhandar, and Parpati wearing shining dresses and headgears.
+Gauda Jagor is an impression of social life that displays all the existing moods and modes of human characters.
+It is predominantly based on three main characters, Gharasher, Nikhandar, and Parpati, wearing shining dresses and headgear.
 The performance is accompanied by vibrant tunes of Goan folk instruments like Nagara/Dobe, Ghumat, Madale, and Kansale.

-In some places, Jagor performances are held with the participation of both Hindus and the Christian community, whereby, characters are played by Hindus and musical support is provided by Christian artistes.
+In some places, Jagor performances are held with the participation of both Hindus and the Christian community, whereby characters are played by Hindus and musical support is provided by Christian artistes.